 While my grandfather also urged my father to move on, my grandmother stood up for my mother.
 A devotion and service of fifteen years had won the heart of my grandmother. she told her son that if God willing she will have grandchildren, they will be through my mother.
-If not she doesn’t need any, women empowerment, now I know where I got them from.
+If not she doesn’t need any, women empowerment, now I know where I got it from.

 A panel in hospital discussed the reports of infertility of my mother.
 Many medications and tests lead to nothing.
 Fifteen years is a long time to keep hope alive and intact…